BananaAcid/FuncStackJs/README.md

   onProgress will be triggered after each task with an overall status object and a the return result from a task.
   Module loading for AMD, CommonJS, Browser.

-@author  Nabil Redmann <repo+js@bananaacid.de>
+Author  Nabil Redmann <repo+js@bananaacid.de>

-@licence MIT
+Licence MIT

-@copyright  use in your own code, but keep the copyright (except you modify it, then reference me)
+Copyright  use in your own code, but keep the copyright (except you modify it, then reference me)

-# Change
-1.0.3 Fixed readme about `.count`; actually being `.counts`, added more readme infos.
-1.0.2 Fixed package info to make it requireable/importable by package name in NodeJS.

 # Documentation
 You should really generate the jsDoc based documentation: go to the path where this lib is, and use `npm run doc` or `npm run devdoc` (with overwritable internal methods).
 If you have trouble as windows user, use the included `jsdoc_generate.cmd` (but requires a reachable jsDoc installation, `npm install -g jsdoc`) .

 # Example
 ```javascript